 Volvo XC60 T8 Twin Engine interior & comfort

-The Volvo XC60 T8 is one of the Swedish firm’s latest generation of vehicles, and as a result conforms to the brand’s smart new design inside.
+The Volvo XC60 T8 is one of the Swedish firm’s latest generation of vehicles, and as a result uses the brand’s smart new design language inside.
 Volvos of old were practical, but their interior layout and technology always felt a little confused.
-Not here, as the car is spacious, high-quality and boasts lots of the latest technology.
+Not here, however: the cabin is spacious, high-quality and boasts lots of the latest technology.

 Volvo XC60 T8 Twin Engine dashboard

 All XC60s get a nine-inch portrait-orientated tablet touchscreen infotainment system in the centre of the dashboard.
-It’s flanked by a pair of nice metal air vents, while the plastics and leather that line the rest of the interior mean that, when you factor in the hybrid technology here as well, the T8’s price tag starts to make sense.
-That display is joined by a 12.3-inch digital dial panel, which continues the hi-tech theme.
-It’s not as configurable as some rival systems, but there’s enough functionality on offer here that you certainly won’t feel short-changed.
+It’s flanked by a pair of nice metal air vents, while the plastics and leather that line the rest of the interior mean that, when you factor in the hybrid technology as well, the T8’s price tag starts to make sense.

-You also get steering-wheel controls that you can use to manipulate the digital dashboard, but they also control radio presets, volume, the adaptive cruise control and semi-autonomous driving systems where fitted.
+You also get steering-wheel controls that you can use to manipulate the digital dashboard, but they also control radio presets and volume, as well as the adaptive cruise control and semi-autonomous driving systems where fitted.

 Equipment, options and accessories